Memory Recall Training System

 - Behavior: Maintains the currently selected difficulty level.

-- Interaction: Informs the Game Controller to adjust sequence logic and scoring weights.
+- Interaction: Determines the Game Controller to adjust sequence logic.

 3. Game Controller